bao-project/bao-docs/source/development/contributing.rst

     Signed-off-by: Your Name <your.email@example.com>

 You can easily add this to your commit by using ``-s`` flag when running the ``git commit`` command.
-Beware that if your changing and existing signed commit, you should add your sign-off right after the previous author.Make sure that your local git name and email configuration are correct and match the ones used in you GitHub account.
+Beware that if your changing an existing signed commit, you should add your sign-off right after the previous author.
+Make sure that your local git name and email configuration are correct and match the ones used in you GitHub account.